 Ninja:-

-- Upgrade their small knife (or ku
+- Upgrade their small knife (or kunai etc) to a swiss army knife

-nai etc) to a swiss army knife
+- Upgrade their small knife (or kunai etc) to a swiss army knife

 - Upgrade the throwing stars to a starfish - stick to their face to block opponents vision